 Robert Leroy Parker was born on April 13, 1866, in Beaver, Utah, the first of 13 children of British immigrants Maximillian Parker and Ann Campbell Gillies.
 The Parker and Gillies families had converted to the Mormon faith while still living in England and Ireland before immigrating to America.

 In 1879, the Parker family moved to a piece of property near Circleville, Utah, where they farmed and raised cattle.
 Robert left home during his early teens and went to work on a dairy farm where he formed a close relationship with a cowboy and known cattle rustler who called himself Mike Cassidy (an alias for John Tolliver “J. T.” McClammy).
-Later, Parker worked on several ranches as well as being briefly employed by a butcher in Rock Springs, Wyoming, where he acquired the nickname “Butch”.
+Later, Parker worked on several ranches as well as being briefly employed by a butcher in Rock Springs, Wyoming, where he acquired the nickname “Butch.”
 Later, he borrowed his friend’s last name and began to go by the name of Butch Cassidy.

 Butch continued to work on area ranches until he turned 18 in 1884.
 He then moved to Telluride, Colorado, telling his family that he was going to seek work in the town’s silver mines.
 However, he didn’t mention that he would be driving a herd of stolen horses down to Colorado.
-There, he took a few honest jobs while continue to rustle horses.
-He also met a man named Matt Warner, the owner of a racehorse, and Cassidy was soon immersed into the horse race scene.
+There, he took a few honest jobs while continuing to rustle horses.
+He also met a man named Matt Warner, the owner of a racehorse, and Cassidy was soon immersed in the horse race scene.

 In 1890, with his share of the loot stolen in Colorado, Cassidy purchased a ranch on the outskirts of Dubois, Wyoming where he was known to have rustled cattle and horses.
-This location is across the state from the notorious Hole-in-the-Wall, a natural geological formation and a popular hideout for outlaw gangs including Cassidy’s, so some historians surmise that the ranch was never economically successful, but rather, was a façade for clandestine activities.
+This location is across the state from the notorious Hole-in-the-Wall, a natural geological formation and a popular hideout for outlaw gangs including Cassidy’s, so some historians surmise that the ranch was never economically successful, but rather, was a facade for clandestine activities.

 In early 1894, Cassidy became involved romantically with outlaw and rancher Ann Bassett.
 Bassett’s father, rancher Herb Bassett, did business with Cassidy, supplying him with fresh horses and beef.
 That same year, Cassidy was arrested at Lander, Wyoming, for stealing horses.
-He was sentenced to two years in the Wyoming State Prison in Laramie, but, released after 18 months.
+He was sentenced to two years in the Wyoming State Prison in Laramie, but was released after 18 months.

 Upon his full release in 1896, Cassidy resumed his life as a criminal.
 With several other well-known outlaws, including his best friend, William Ellsworth “Elzy” Lay, Harry “Sundance Kid” Longabaugh, Ben “Tall Texan” Kilpatrick, and Harvey “Kid Curry” Logan, they formed nucleus of the group known as the “Wild Bunch”, Cassidy embarked on what is considered the longest stretch of successful train and bank robberies in American history.
 Others in the group included Harry Tracy, William “News” Carver, Laura Bullion, and George “Flat Nose” Curry.
 The group took its name from the Doolin–Dalton gang, who were also known as the “Wild Bunch”.